hiroara/serverless-api-blueprint/README.md

 - `request.contentType`
   - Content type of the request
   - Default: `application/json`
+- `request.eventStructure`
+  - Definition of structure of `event.json`
+  - I recommend to define with `s-templates.json`
+- `request.eventStructure.body`
+  - Path of request body in `event.json`
+  - Default: Root of json
 - `response`
   - Indicator of whether or not to generate response example
   - Can contain additional information